felamaslen/budget/README.md

 When making changes, please update the version number in `package.json` before submitting a pull request to master.
 This way, updates are pushed to clients, which may cache resources.

+## Documentation:

+Upon running the server, API documentation is available at `/docs/api`.